-The Audit Committee ("AC") comprises of three (3) Independent Non-Executive Directors, having explicit authority from the Board to investigate any matter and is given full responsibility within its term of reference and necessary resources which it needs to do so and has full access to information of the Group.
+The Audit Committee ("AC") comprises of three (3) INEDs, having explicit authority from the Board to investigate any matter and is given full responsibility within its term of reference and necessary resources which it needs to do so and has full access to information of the Group and the Chairman of the AC is distinct from the Chairman of the Board.

-For the details of AC's composition and activities during the FYE 2023, please refer to the "Audit Committee Report" section in this Annual Report.
+For the details of AC's composition and activities during the FYE 2024, please refer to the "Audit Committee Report" section in this Annual Report.